On the ICO website, it states:

 Homeflow websites will be updated so that when a customer completes a form, they can consent to marketing communications by ticking a box.
 This cannot be pre-ticked – under the GDPR, consent needs to be active.

 You can decide on the wording of the statement next to the marketing tick box and update this within your Homeflow Admin.
-We’ve used a basic statement in the example above: “Get the latest news and information on the local property market.
+We’ve used a basic statement in the example above: “Get emails with the latest news and information on the local property market, our products and services.
 You can unsubscribe at any time.”

 Only the third tick box relating to T&Cs is mandatory.
 A customer is free to submit a form without consenting to marketing emails.